 Q. When should a child first get tested?

 A. Earlier than doctors are currently recommending!

-I always recommend that a child first get tested at 6 or 7 months (before they start to crawl), and then again 4 to 6 months after that first test (or as soon after they begin to crawl as you are comfortable testing.)
-This way you can find out a base level for the child at a time when they should not have had any environmental exposure (pre-crawling) and catch any post-crawling exposure before it is prolonged and potentially more damaging.
+I always recommend that a child first get tested at 6 or 7 months (before they start to crawl), and then again 4 to 6 months after that first test (or as soon after they begin to crawl as you are comfortable testing them).
+This way, you can find out a base level for the child – at a time when they should not have had any environmental exposure (pre-crawling) – and catch any post-crawling exposure before it is prolonged (and potentially more damaging).

-Of course in order to PREVENT exposure in the first place it is best to test the house and floors first (using dust-wipe sample testing, prior to a child inhabiting a home if possible, and definitely prior to crawling) so you can know the potential risk to the child – but I understand that is not always possible and still encourage the blood lead testing scenario above regardless of whether or not the house has been tested (as exposure can come from grandma’s house or daycare and other potential sources!)
-My friends at CertifiedKit.com offer a DIY dust-wipe testing kit or you can have a home inspector come do it for you.
+Of course, in order to PREVENT exposure in the first place, it is best to test the house and floors first (using dust-wipe sample testing, prior to a child inhabiting a home if possible, and definitely prior to crawling), so you can know the potential risk to the child – but I understand that is not always possible, and still encourage the Blood Lead testing scenario above, regardless of whether or not the house has been tested (as exposure can come from grandma’s house, or daycare, and other potential sources!)
+Here’s an article with all you need to know about dust wipe sampling.

 As always, please let me know if you have any questions.